mbucchia/OpenXR-Toolkit/fr.md

 Fixed Foveated Rendering (or FFR) is a type of Foveated Rendering technique which assumes a fixed focal point, and does not use eye tracking.
 FFR is quite effective with VR headsets because 1) your eye gaze tends to always look at the center of the screen 2) the distortion created by the lenses of the headset alter your preception of the resolution near the edges of the screen.

-**FFR is only effective at improving performance when you are being limited by your GPU.** FFR will not help if you are limited by your CPU.
+**FR is only effective at improving performance when you are being limited by your GPU.** FFR will not help if you are limited by your CPU.

 ![No FFR](site/ffr-none.jpg)<br>
 ![FFR](site/ffr-on.jpg)<br>